Virginia Tech® home

 The Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) recognizes outstanding scholarly achievement and promote a diversity and excellence in doctoral education and the professoriate.
 The Bouchet Society seeks to develop a network of preeminent scholars who serve as examples of the five pillars, scholarship, leadership, character, service, and advocacy for students who have been traditionally underrepresented in the academy.

-Each candidate's application requires two recommendation letters: one from an academic advisor and, preferably, one from a community member who is familiar with the student's broader service and advocacy work.
-Ideally, one letter will articulate the nominee's academic excellence and the other will describe the nominee's broader contributions that complement research and teaching, such as advocacy and engagement with specific communities.
-Recommendations are submitted via online form that will be provided to applicants.
+Each candidate's application requires two letters of recommendation: one from an academic advisor and, preferably, one from a community member who is familiar with the student's broader service and advocacy work.
+Ideally, one letter will articulate the nominee's academic excellence and the other will describe the nominee's contributions that complement research and teaching, such as advocacy and engagement with specific communities.

-Those selected to be a member of the Virginia Tech Chapter of the Bouchet Society are recognized at the Graduate Education Week's Award Banquet in March and at the annual Bouchet Society Conference held at Yale University each April.
-Conference proposal information will be provided once available.
+Those selected to be members of the Virginia Tech Chapter of the Bouchet Society are recognized at the Graduate Education Week's Awards Banquet in March and at the annual Bouchet Society Conference held at Yale University in April.
+Conference information will be provided once available.

 Edward A. Bouchet Photo